 - Background Images.

-Video Kiosk supports background images that will be displayed behind your media as it is playing and behind digital signage.
+Video Kiosk supports background images that will be displayed behind your media as it is playing and behind the panels in split screen mode.
 You can use no background image (the default), one background image, or cycle between a number of background images.
+For more information, refer to the Background Images Tutorial.